-Improvement in the reversal learning task is clearly demonstrable and is therefore a meaningful criterion when comparing the performance of different species (Hermer et al. 2018, Bond et al., 2007).
+Improvement in the reversal learning task is clearly demonstrable and has been used to compare the performance of different species (Hermer et al. 2018, Bond et al., 2007).
 In this respect, two levels of learning should be distinguished.
-First-order learning happens when an animal perceives a stimulus and learns which behavioural response leads to a reward – the stimulus-reward association – and changes its behaviour according to the strength of this reinforcement.
-Second-order learning is the learning of rules or strategies for making such behavioural switches.
-It entails the ability to choose efficiently among potential behavioural responses in any given situation.
-In serial reversal learning, the same stimuli are successively paired with a reward and then not paired with a reward.
-This is typically a fixed-ratio schedule, i.e., when reward is obtained for exactly the same response in every instance.
-Under such conditions, animals must learn the second-order rule to quickly abandon a suddenly unsuccessful response that previously resulted in reward.
-A rule that can maximize reward in a deterministic, reversal learning schedule is ‘win-stay; lose-shift’: repeat the behaviour which produces a reward until it stops being rewarding, and then immediately switch to another behavioural response.
-Such a rule means that the animal makes exactly one ‘error’ per reversal.
-After an animal learns the task, perfectly optimized behaviour will involve a response exclusively to the rewarded stimulus.
-After the first instance of a behaviour leading to a lack of reward (the error), the animal will change its actions and exclusively respond to the other stimulus which is now paired with a reward.
+First-order learning is – the stimulus-response association – with changes in behaviour according to the strength of this association .
+Second-order learning is the learning of rules or regularities of the environment that underly patterns of change in reward contingencies.
+This requires that an animal learns that a specific stimulus or stimulus configuration announces this change in the environment.
+Here, it is the information contained in the absence of an expected reward that becomes a stimulus in itself.
+A successful animal associates this non-reward stimulus with the appropriate response which is the inhibition of its previous behaviour.
+This provides the basis for then quickly reorienting towards the alternative.

+Animals that learn to respond to stimuli that predict change by changing their own behavior, i. e. second-order learning, can quickly abandon a suddenly unsuccessful response that previously resulted in reward.
+The optimal behaviour pattern has been termed ‘win-stay; lose-shift’ behaviour. a behaviour is repeated as long as it produces a reward, but on absence of reward another behavioural response is switched to immediately.
+Ideally, under a 1:1 fixed ratio schedule an animal makes exactly one ‘error’ per reversal.
+Underlying this is standard reinforcement learning based on the acquisition of a stimulus-response association and leading to reward as a reinforcer.
+It is termed second-order because this is learning about predictable changes in the environment and responding to a change stimulus with a change in one’s own behavior.
+A non-reward stimulus is responded to by inhibiting a behavioural response.
+The first instance of a behaviour leading to a lack of reward (the error) is sensed as the stimulus that signals the change of environmental contingency.
+On this experience , the animal inhibits its previously successful action and changes to exclusively respond to the other stimulus that is now paired with reward.

+[I wonder if we should somewhere place this short paragraph.
+Maybe it should come somewhere after reversal learning has been introduced.]

+Especially flower visitors may often experience reversal situations in their natural environment.
+A flower full of nectar may remain rewarding for multiple visits before it is empty.
+The flower visitor should then seek another flower.
+However, at a later time point, when ongoing secretion has replenished nectar, a previously visited flower is rewarding again.

 Animals are rarely, if ever, so finely-tuned in their behaviours in real life.
 Large and deterministic changes are uncommon in nature and more gradual shifts in behaviour may be better suited to natural environmental changes.

 For this reason, win-stay lose-shift in practice means an animal will repeat the behaviour that produces a reward after one or a few experiences of reward, and switch to another behavioural response after one or a few errors leading to experiences of no reward.
 Errors in reversal learning tasks are common and can occur in different ways.
-An animal can persevere, continuing to choose a non-rewarding cue after the reversal has occurred; or the animal can make anticipatory errors, changing their behaviour and choosing the other cue before a reversal has occurred.
-Progressive ‘improvement’ in this task, where an animal makes fewer and fewer errors of either type per reversal is indication that higher-order learning, or ‘learning to learn’, is occurring (Shettleworth, 2010b).
+An animal can persevere, continuing to choose a non-rewarding cue after the reversal has occurred; or the animal can make anticipatory errors, changing its behaviour and choosing the other cue before a reversal has occurred.
+Progressive ‘improvement’ in this task, where an animal makes fewer and fewer errors of either type [No, I do not think that both types of errors can be explained by the same mechanism.] per reversal is indication that higher-order learning, or ‘learning to learn’, is occurring (Shettleworth, 2010b.